-- 9.1 The Executive Principal/Head of School is responsible for the implementation of this policy, including: - Ensuring that staff (including temporary staff) and volunteers are informed of this policy as part of their induction. - Communicating this policy to parents when their children join the Federation and via our websites. - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate.
+- 9.1 The Executive Principal/Head of School is responsible for the implementation of this policy, including: - Ensuring that staff (including temporary staff) and volunteers are informed of this policy as part of their induction. - Communicating this policy to parents when their children join the Federation and via our websites. - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate. - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this. - Ensuring the relevant staffing ratios are met, where applicable. - Making sure each child in the Early Years Foundation Stage is assigned a key person. - Overseeing the safe use of technology, and devices like mobile phones and cameras in the setting.

-10. CONFIDENTIALITY
+CONFIDENTIALITY

 - 10.1 We are firmly committed to data protection, as outlined in our Data Protection Policy.
-When dealing with welfare and safeguarding cases, the safeguarding team will adhere to the following: - Timely information sharing is essential to effective safeguarding.

-- Information must only be shared on a 'need-to-know' basis, but you do not need consent to share information if a child is suffering, or at risk of, serious harm. - Staff should never promise a child that they will not tell anyone about an allegation, as this may not be in the child's best interests.
+When dealing with welfare and safeguarding cases, the safeguarding team will adhere to the following: - Timely information sharing is essential to effective safeguarding. - Information must only be shared on a 'need-to-know' basis, but you do not need consent to share information if a child is suffering, or at risk of, serious harm. - Staff should never promise a child that they will not tell anyone about an allegation, as this may not be in the child's best interests. - The Data Protection Act (DPA) 2018 and the UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe. - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; or if to gain consent would place a child at risk. - The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information (including personal information), and will support staff who have to make decisions about sharing information.